kurono73/Sphere_Select/README.md

 Sphere Select follows the **default Circle Select keymap and interaction behavior** in both the Toolbar and Select menu, providing familiar controls for a true 3D selection brush.

-Keyboard and mouse shortcuts can be customized through Blender's **Keymap preferences**.
+Sphere Select follows the default Circle Select interaction behavior in both the Toolbar and Select menu.
+Controls can be customized through Blender's Keymap preferences.

 ### Toolbar